 It is possible to pursue your Chester, South Carolina, personal injury claim at the same time as your workers’ compensation claim.
 The two should not affect each other.
 This means that if you do not get the benefits that you are entitled to through workers’ compensation, this will not hinder from pursuing the third-party personal injury claim.
 Likewise, you can pursue your workers’ compensation claim regardless of whether or not you are successful with the personal injury claim.
 However, if you settle the third-party claim before you get through the workers’ compensation claim process, without taking the right steps this could impact the value of your workers’ compensation claim.

-The Elrod Pope Law Firm Can Help You with Any Chester, South Carolina Personal Injury Claim
+The Elrod Pope Accident & Injury Attorneys Can Help You with Any Chester, South Carolina Personal Injury Claim

-No matter what kind of personal injury claim you may have, the dedicated personal injury attorneys in Chester, South Carolina, at the Elrod Pope Law Firm are here to help.
+No matter what kind of personal injury claim you may have, the dedicated personal injury attorneys in Chester, South Carolina, at the Elrod Pope Accident & Injury Attorneys are here to help.
 Call today to schedule your free consultation and learn about your rights and options under the law.